Chapter 37 Strøby

 Wednesday, July 2, 1980

-Monday, July 7, 1980-My 19th Birthday
+Monday, July 7, 1980 – My 19th Birthday

-As they were eating, I felt awful.
-Since I have been back Mom has me do all the chores and I mean ALL of them!
-I don’t mind helping out, I just think since Bent is not working he should help too.
-But he just reads books and the newspaper all day and doesn’t clean up after himself.
 He says he is looking for a job.
 But he doesn’t seem too interested in really going out there and trying.
 I could see the pattern happening all over again.
-I am the maid, well at least a maid gets paid, so I guess I am more like a slave.
-If I am to say anything I know I will start a fight that I can not win.
+I am the maid, well, at least a maid gets paid, so I guess I am more like a slave.
+If I were to say anything, I know I would start a fight I could not win.

 I went back to the ocean.
 I closed my eyes and asked Heavenly Father to please take me home.
-I had hope that, if I prayed hard enough, he would answer my prayer.
-When I opened my eyes I was still where I had sat down.
-I looked at the water, it made me feel close to Heaven.
+I hoped that if I prayed hard enough, he would answer my prayer.
+When I opened my eyes, I was still where I had sat down.
+I looked at the water, and it made me feel close to Heaven.
 I wanted to go in the water and drown myself so that I could go be with Heavenly Father.
-But I was afraid it wouldn’t work and I would just get wet and be colder than what I already was.
-After sitting there for a while a peaceful feeling came over me and I felt comforted.
+But I was afraid it wouldn’t work, and I would just get wet and be colder than I already was.

-I wiped my tears and I went back to the house, but they were still not back yet.
-The lawn needed to be mowed, so I got out the lawn mower and started to mow.
+After sitting there for a while, I wiped my tears, and I went back to the house.
+They were still not back yet.
+The lawn needed mowing, so I got out the lawn mower and started mowing.
 I kept telling myself to have faith that one day my life would be different.

-Mom, Bent, and Elisabeth finally returned at 10:00 p.m.
+Mom, Bent, and Beth finally returned at 10:00 pm.
 I thought Mom was going to start yelling at me, but instead, she ran up and hugged me.
 Mom asked, “Where have you been?
-We have been looking all over for you?”
-I was confused because I had just been down the street to the beach which is the only place to go around here.
+We have been looking all over for you.”
+I was confused because I had just been down the street to the beach, which is the only place to go around here.
 It had not been that hard to find me.
 Bent said, “I am glad you are here.”
-I thought, “Yes, I bet you are because if I was gone who would clean up after you and do all the chores?”
-They had been gone for five hours.
-Mom made it sound like they had been everywhere looking for me.
-Deep down I knew it couldn’t be true.
-By now it was late and time for bed.
-No one was hungry because they had been out to eat.
-I knew Mom had lied to me.
-I still wanted to believe that they had been looking for me because it made everything less painful.
+I thought, “Yes, I bet you are, because if I were gone, who would clean up after you and do all the chores?”

 Tuesday, July 15, 1980